stuf/presentations/async-workshop/md/01-brief-history.md

 ### Streams

-Represents a _stream_ of a future value or values
+<p>Represents a _stream_ of a future value or values</p> <!-- .element: class="fragment" -->

-Values are independent of time
+Values are independent of time <!-- .element: class="fragment" -->

-Easy to combine with other streams
+Easy to combine with other streams <!-- .element: class="fragment" -->

-Like Promises, can be passed around easily like normal data
+Like Promises, can be passed around easily like normal data <!-- .element: class="fragment" -->

 note: